 Nonprofits can also raise more seed money for their organization with matching gifts.
 Educate your supporters on how to double their impact by getting their employers to match a donation.

 Corporations give back to a favorite charity by matching their employees’ gifts.
-Donorbox makes it easy for you to get matching gifts by partnering with Double the Donation.
+Donorbox makes it easy to get matching gifts by partnering with Double the Donation.
 This integration lets you add a donation-matching widget to your Donorbox donation form or embed it on your website.
 Donors can check if their employers will match donations and complete the process at their end.

 Starting a matching gift campaign at the start of your nonprofit journey can be highly beneficial.
-You can also just add the donation matching widget by Double the Donation to your crowdfunding campaign to multiply donations.
+You can add the donation matching widget by Double the Donation to your crowdfunding campaign to multiply donations.

 Final Thoughts